wvanderdeijl/adf-method-listener/README.md

 Basically for `type=anyEvent` to work the JSF component the listener is trying to attach to has to have a `public void addAnyEventListener(AnyEventListener)` method.
 This is also a way to determine the appropriate value for the `type` attribute of the `rh:methodExpressionListener` tag.
 If the JSF component has a `public void addSomeOtherEventListener(SomeOtherEvent)` method, you know to use `type=someOther`

 ## Supported methods
-The expression from the `method` attribute has to point to a method accepting a single appropriate FacesEvent subclass like `method="#{myBean.clickedButton}"` pointing to `public void clickedButton(ActionEvent event)` in MyBean.
+The expression from the `method` attribute has to point to a method accepting a single appropriate FacesEvent subclass like `method="#{myBean.clickedButton}"` pointing to MyBean's `public void clickedButton(ActionEvent event)` method.
 Alternatively it can also point to a method accepting no argument as all, such as with `#{bindings.Create.execute}`.

 ## Exception handing
-rh:methodExpressionListener will throw a `javax.faces.event.AbortProcessingException` Whenever an exception occurs during execution of the MethodExpression which will abort any other pending listeners.
-This includes invocation of ADF Model methods that don't throw an exception themselves but report them to the BindingContainer.
+rh:methodExpressionListener will throw a `javax.faces.event.AbortProcessingException` Whenever an exception occurs during execution of the MethodExpression.
+This aborts any other pending listeners.
+It will also throw this AbortProcessingException if it invokes an ADF Model methodthat don't throw an exception themselves but report them to the BindingContainer.
 For example
 ```xml
 <af:button text="Multi Action" id="b1">
   <rh:methodExpressionListener method="#{bindings.Delete.execute}" type="action"/>